Smooth Surfaces via Nets of Geodesics: Applying the Laplace-Beltrami operator

 \section{Applying the Laplace-Beltrami operator}

-We regard the approximate optimal curvature found in Section \ref{SectionBH} to be in Cartesian coordinates and to correspond to the curvature of the graph of the height function at each point on the plane.
-Following that, we use the Laplace-Beltrami operator as described in \cite{LaplaceBeltramiBoenko} to obtain a value at each vertex of the mesh (a triangulation of the graph).
+Following the construction of a surface for a single cell, we may use the Laplace-Beltrami operator as described in \cite{LaplaceBeltramiBoenko} to obtain a value at each vertex of the mesh corresponding to the constructed surface.
+This part has not been experimented with yet, but the theory from the first part indicates that this should be a good evaluator of the approximation.

 The method described in \cite{LaplaceBeltramiBoenko} is suitable for closed discrete surfaces or for surfaces with boundary, whose boundary is a geodesic.
 It is therefore suitable in our case.
 The recent work by Burman et al. \cite{Burman}, which is a finite element approximation of the Laplace-Beltrami operator on a surface with boundary, can be used alternatively.

 The definition of the discrete Laplace-Beltrami that we used, is Definition 16 in \cite{LaplaceBeltramiBoenko}.
 (The weights defined are the same as the original weights defined in the classic work by Pinkall and Polthier \cite{pinkall1993}, but assumes a preprocessing step of an intrinsic Delaunay triangulation of the mesh).
 The Laplace-Beltrami operator is given by $\Delta_g f:V\rightarrow\mathbb{R}^n$ at $x_i\in V$ (the set of vertices of the mesh):